fru-io/docs-live/docs/getting-started.md

 2. Move the resulting ddev-live binary to a directory that is in your $PATH variable.
 For example:`mv ~/Downloads/ddev-live /usr/local/bin`.
 You may need to add to your $PATH in your .bash_profile or equivalent.

 #### Windows
+From the [DDEV-Live dashboard](https://dash.ddev.com), click the **Authenticate via CLI** link for Windows to download the DDEV-Live CLI.
+This will download a file named ddev-live.zip.

 1. Extract ddev-live.zip to a directory that is in your %PATH% variable.
 For example, extract to: `C:\Program Files`.
 You may need to edit and add to the Path environment variable in Advanced System Properties.

 ### Verify installation and authenticate